Bielectron vortices in two-dimensional Dirac semimetals

-One can speculate that the introduced bielectron vortices have already been observed in the range of experiments on gated graphene.
-Indeed, a reservoir of silent, stationary, zero-energy bielectron vortices offers an alternative explanation of the experimentally-seen Fermi velocity renormalization in gated graphene structures \cite{FermiGorbachev, Chae, Yu, Faugeras} which is observed instead of the widely theorized gap.
-According to our picture, the observed Fermi velocity renormalization is an artifact of overestimating the number of charge carriers defining the position of the Fermi level; whereas, a large number of them disappear into a mostly silent many-body ground state of bosonic vortices.
-The best-known experiment \cite{FermiGorbachev} on Fermi velocity renormalization is based on measuring the cyclotron mass, given by $m_c = \hbar (\pi n)^{1/2} / v^{*}_F$.
-However, if a large amount of the carriers condense into a reservoir of zero-energy bosonic vortices, the corrected lower density $ n^{*}$ of remaining free fermions should be substituted into the formula for the cyclotron mass, then the smaller observed cyclotron mass can be explained without renormalizing $v_F$ to a higher value.
-The same is true for the quantum capacitance measurements \cite{Yu}, since the presence of the charged boson reservoir changes drastically the Fermi energy dependence on the total carrier density from the expected relation, which is used to estimate renormalized $v^{*}_F$.
-Notably, the setup used in Ref.~\cite{Yu} is highly suitable for observation of zero-energy bielectron vortices since the graphene-gate separation in this experiment is only $20-30~\text{nm}$, allowing for a wider range of carrier densities when the vortices exist.

-Notably, both the historic \cite{Gonzalez} (before the isolation of graphene) work on Fermi velocity renormalization in free-standing graphene and its later corrections \cite{Hofmann} is essentially based on the particular long range behavior of the unscreened Coulomb potential resulting in logarithmically divergent corrections at small $n$.
-Therefore we believe that the applicability of these theoretical results should be taken with caution for gated structures.
+One may speculate that fingerprints of bielectron vortices have already been observed in the range of experiments on graphene.
+Indeed, a reservoir of stationary, zero-energy bielectron vortices may offer a contribution to the experimentally-seen Fermi velocity renormalization in gated graphene structures \cite{FermiGorbachev, Chae, Yu, Faugeras} which is observed instead of the widely theorized gap.
+According to this picture, the observed Fermi velocity renormalization could be an artifact of overestimating the number of charge carriers defining the position of the Fermi level; since a large number of them disappear into a many-body ground state of bosonic vortices.
+The best-known experiment \cite{FermiGorbachev} on Fermi velocity renormalization ($v_{\mathrm{F}} \to v^{*}_{\mathrm{F}}$) is based on measuring the cyclotron mass, given by $m_c = \hbar (\pi n)^{1/2} / v_{\mathrm{F}}$, where $n$ is the carrier density.
+However, if a large amount of the carriers condense into a reservoir of zero-energy bosonic vortices, the corrected lower density $n \to n^{*}$ of remaining free fermions should be substituted into the cyclotron mass formula, then the smaller observed cyclotron mass may be explained without the need of renormalizing $v_{\mathrm{F}} \to v^{*}_{\mathrm{F}}$.
+The same is true for the quantum capacitance measurements \cite{Yu}, since the presence of the charged boson reservoir changes drastically the Fermi energy dependence on the total carrier density from the expected relation, which is used to estimate renormalized $v^{*}_{\mathrm{F}}$.
+Notably, both the original theory of Fermi velocity renormalization in free-standing graphene \cite{Gonzalez} and its later refinement \cite{Hofmann} are based on the long-range behavior of the unscreened Coulomb potential resulting in logarithmically divergent corrections at small $n$.
+Therefore, we believe that the applicability of these theoretical results should be taken with caution for screened and/or gated structures, in particular graphene on graphite \cite{Faugeras}.